SoftUni-Internal/interactive-content/EN/00-Defining-Classes/01-What-is-OOP.md

 # Search the Internet

-- The course assignments require to **search the Internet**
+- The course assignments require you to **search the Internet**
     - This is a major part of the learning process
     - Some exercises intentionally have no hints

 - Learn to find solutions
-    - Software development includes **everyday searching and learning**
+    - Software development includes **researching and learning** new things each day
-    - No excuses, simply learn to study
+    - No excuses, simply learn how to study
-    - Developers learn new technologies, tools, and languages every day
+    - Developers are constantly learning new technologies, tools to stay competitive in the market [/slide]

-[/slide]